clojurewerkz/monger.docs/articles/getting_started.md

 is very efficient compared to sequentially or even concurrently inserting documents one by one.

+### Document ids (ObjectId)

+If you insert a document without the `:_id` key, MongoDB Java driver that Monger uses under the hood will generate one for you.
+Unfortunately, it does so by mutating the document you pass it.
+With Clojure's immutable data structures, that won't work the way MongoDB Java driver authors expected.

+So it is highly recommended to always store documents with the `:_id` key set.
+If you need a generated object id.
+You do so by instantiating
+`org.bson.types.ObjectId` without arguments:

+{% gist dd4dc600f50b8c6ba093 %}

+To convert a string in the object id form (for example, coming from a Web form) to an `ObjectId`, instantiate `ObjectId` with an argument:

+{% gist 4ba11d5ae126c6b9e2b4 %}

+Document ids in MongoDB do not have to be of the object id type, they also can be strings, integers and any value you can store that MongoDB knows how to compare order (sort).
+However, using `ObjectId`s is usually a good idea.

 ### Default WriteConcern

 To set default write concern, use `monger.core/set-default-write-concern!` function: